 the moving of nearly 1,000,000 cubic yards of earth and

-for 265 B-29 bombers were made as well.
+for 265 B-29 bombers were built around the airfield.
 The four parallel 8,000 foot runways are oriented

 This airfield was the base

-B-29 Superfortresses bombing Japan, a 1,500 mile round trip flight from Tinian.
+B-29 Superfortresses bombing campaign against Japan.
+The flight was a 1,500 mile round trip flight from North Field on Tinian.

 American Units based at North Field (Ushi Point)